nscale4by8/nscale4x8/index.md

 ### Hyde Building

-The Hyde Building is a classic 1900s cast iron facade multi-purpose buiding remeniscent of the fringes of down town Clevelan at the edges of the Flats.
+The Hyde Building is a classic 1900s cast iron facade multi-purpose building reminiscent of the fringes of down town Cleveland at the edges of the Flats.

 Model         |   Printed
 :----------------------------------:|:----------------------------------: